prosoftguru/form/README.md

 I wrote the form library a long time ago when I was doing a lot of consulting work.
 I was writing a ton of C code on various platforms.
 After years of using **printf(3)** for all my string formatting I was getting pretty sick of it.
 The syntax seemed to me to be difficult and arcane to use.
 It's variable arguments coupled with machine dependent argument specifications in the format string were a constant headache when porting software.
 And printf simply has limitations that slowed me down.

 So I wrote the form library.
-I coupled several ideas that I had used, in full or in part, on several previous projects with a new format string.
+I coupled several ideas that I had used, in full or in part, on several previous projects with a new *format* string.

-1. With printf, it takes several statements to create a formatted string in a buffer.
-You have to specify the buffer, sprintf into it (watching for overflow), use the buffer (maybe just strcpy to another location), then free the buffer.
-I had been using a small wrapper for sprintf that placed strings sequentially in a static buffer that was eventually reused.
+1. With **printf**, it takes several statements to create a formatted string in a buffer.
+You have to specify the buffer, **sprintf** into it (watching for overflow), use the buffer (maybe just **strcpy** to another location), then free the buffer.
+I had been using a small wrapper for **sprintf** that placed strings sequentially in a static buffer that was eventually reused.
 Very handy, and efficient.

 2. At one point I was working on no less than six different platforms at the same time.
 No two machines handled char, int, short, long, float, and double the same!
 Plus some of the code was to run on more than one machine, so the differences in architechture were driving me crazy.
 The solution was simple, and a technique I use to this day.
 I created an include file, **machdep.h**, that makes the new types that are a letter and the number of bits long.